yyojo/systemverilog/README.md

 ## Basics
 ----
+### Event Control
+An event controls the execution of a statement or a block of a statement.
+Value changes on variables and nets can be used as a synchronization event to trigger the execution of other procedural statements and is an implicit event.
+* A negedge is a transition from 1 to X, Z or 0 and from X or Z to 0
+* A posedge is a transition from 0 to X, Z or 1 and from X or Z to 1

+The event is based on the direction of change like towards 0, which makes it a negedge and change towards 1 make it a posedge.
 ### Data Types and Literals

 The Verilog datatypes have 4-state values: 0, 1, X, Z. SystemVerilog adds 2-state value types: